jameshughes89/cs4XX-EvolutionaryComputation/site/student-lectures/novelty-search/novelty search.rst

 In a nutshell, deception is the reason why evolutionary computation is hard.
 Much of the work of creating better evolutionary algorithms boils down to thinking of different ways to overcome deception.

-While the many techniques for overcoming deception are interesting, the problem that presents itself is that not all techniques work equally well for all problems.
+While many techniques for overcoming deception are interesting, the problem that presents itself is that not all techniques work equally well for all problems.
 The exact nature or workings of the deception may vary, and it is possible that *none* of the currently known techniques may be effective for a given problem.